 - A place to display some of the historic pieces in the archives of the Papworth Trust.

 - A local cinema facility (http://sawstoncinema.org.uk/ or http://saffronscreen.com/)

 We would welcome your views on how residents would like to make best use of this community space to complement but not duplicate what is already available at the Village Hall.

 At this early stage it is difficult to be certain as it is dependent on a number of factors.
 We will update residents at regular intervals as the proposal develops.

 Have your say

 We are keen to hear from residents about the proposal.
 You can email your views, questions and ideas to firstname.lastname@example.org.
-In May we are planning to hold an event to bring people up to date with progress and give them the opportunity to discuss the plans and proposals.
+Once the building work has started and developed further we plan to hold an event to bring people together and give an opportunity to discuss the plans and proposals.

-We will publish email updates on the proposal at regular stages.
+We will publish email updates on the proposal as it progresses.
 Please email email@example.com if you would like receive this email.